RubixML/ML/docs/transformers/api.md

 ```

 ## Elastic
 Some transformers are able to adapt to new training data.
-The `update()` method on transformers that implement the Elastic interface can be used to modify the fitting of the transformer with new data even after being previously fitted. *Updating* is the transformer equivalent to partial training for online learners.
+The `update()` method provided by the Elastic interface can be used to modify the fitting of the transformer with new data even after being previously fitted. *Updating* is the transformer equivalent to partially training an Online learner.

 ### Update a Fitting
 ```php